 Seen as a gateway to the Italian Riviera, Genoa (or Genova) is known for its rich maritime history.
 Porto Antico is the heart of the city and has been made into a modern marina where you’ll find restaurants, museums and attractions.

-Genoa is also a city that’s renowned for its amazing food (even by Italian standards!)..
-You have to try the pesto here – Genoa is the city it originates from.
-You also won’t want to miss the fresh focaccia and tastiest pasta dishes.
-If you’re a foodie, you’ll be in heaven!
+Genoa is also a city that’s renowned for its amazing food (even by Italian standards!).
+Genoa is the city where pesto originates from, so if you’re a foodie, you’ll be in heaven!
+Across the city, you’ll also find cosy trattorias and romantic wine bars.

 Where to stay in Genoa

 Grand Hotel Savoia is a really romantic choice in the heart of the city, close to the port.
-With its charming rooms and decadent detailing, it’s lovely for a honeymoon.
+The hotel has charming rooms and decadent detailing so it’s lovely for a honeymoon.

 Day 2-4 Cinque Terre (3 nights)